 Significant Accounting Estimate Process Used by Management Basis for Our Conclusions Fair Values of Investment Securities and Other Financial Instruments The disclosure of fair values of securities and other financial instruments requires management to use certain assumptions and estimates pertaining to the fair values of its financial assets and financial liabilities.
 We tested the propriety of information underlying management's estimates.
-Pension and Postretirement Obligations Amounts reported for pension and postretirement obligations require management to use estimates that may be subject to significant change in the near term.
-These estimates are based on projection of the weighted average discount rate, rate of increase in future compensation levels, and weighted average expected long-term rate of return on pension assets.
-We reviewed the reasonableness of these estimates and assumptions.
+Useful Lives of Capital Assets Management has determined the economic useful lives of capital assets based on past history of similar types of assets, future plans as to their use, and other factors that impact their economic value to the District.
+We tested the propriety of information underlying management's estimates.